Skip to content

 • Implement a button that toggles between light and dark mode.

-• The background and text color should change dynamically.
+• The text of the toggle button should change dynamically.

 • Use the useState hook to manage the current theme.